OMB-Py: Python Micro-Benchmarks for Evaluating Performance of MPI Libraries on HPC Systems: Conclusion

 \section{Conclusion}

 In this paper, we presented OMB-Py which is a micro-benchmarks package that offers point-to-point and blocking collective tests to evaluate the performance of MPI implementations on HPC systems using Python and mpi4py for MPI-Python bindings.
 OMB-Py supports benchmarking for both CPUs and GPUs as communication devices with a wide range of user flags to run customizable tests.
 The proposed design is evaluated against OMB as a baseline to characterize the performance of MPI operations with Python.
-We conduct our experiments on three HPC systems for the CPU evaluation and we use three GPU-aware data buffers (CuPy, PyCUDA, and Numba) in the GPU evaluation.
+We conduct our experiments on four HPC systems and we use three GPU-aware data buffers (CuPy, PyCUDA, and Numba) in the GPU evaluation.
 Additionally, we evaluate the performance of the pickle methods in mpi4py compared to using direct buffers.
-We also create benchmarks for three distributed ML learning algorithms and evaluate their performance compared to their sequential versions as baselines.
-The ML benchmarks we implemented highlight the potential performance gain in Python when using distributed computing with MPI in computationally demanding fields like ML.
-We gain the following insight by performing evaluation using the proposed design: 1) Small overhead in latency for MPI operations in Python compared to C, which is noticeable in small message sizes, 2) similar performance trends for MPI operations in Python on the 3 CPU architectures, 3) CuPy and PyCUDA as GPU-aware Python data buffers give better MPI communication performance compared to Numba, and 4) we report up to x106 speedup in performance for distributed ML benchmarks on 8 nodes (224 cores) compared to sequential execution.
-Finally, we plan to release OMB-Py publicly so that MPI and Python applications developers can take advantage of the offered benchmarks to gain insight into the performance of MPI operations with Python on different HPC systems.
+We gain the following insight by performing evaluation using the proposed design: 1) Small overhead in latency for MPI operations in Python compared to C, which is more noticeable in small message sizes compared to large message sizes, 2) similar performance trends for MPI operations in Python on the 3 CPU architectures we evaluated, 3) CuPy and PyCUDA as GPU-aware Python data buffers give better MPI communication performance compared to Numba, 4) 80\%-90\% of the overhead of mpi4py over native MPI libraries comes from preparing the send and receive buffers to link the Python objects in the Cython layer.
+Finally, we plan to publicly release OMB-Py to benefit the Python and HPC community.
 To the best of our knowledge, this is the first comprehensive MPI micro-benchmarks package that supports Python.